Inheritance taxes are taxes that a person needs to pay on money or property they have inherited after the death of a loved one. Here are the basics.

 An inheritance tax is a state tax that you pay when you receive money or property from the estate of a deceased person.
 Unlike the federal estate tax, the beneficiary of the property is responsible for paying the tax, not the estate.
-However, as of 2012, only eight states impose an inheritance tax.
+However, as of 2016, only six states impose an inheritance tax.
 And even if you live in one of those states, many beneficiaries are exempt from paying it.

 The key difference between estate and inheritance taxes lies in who is responsible for paying it.
 An estate tax is levied on the total value of a deceased person's money and property and is paid out of the decedent’s assets before any distribution to beneficiaries.

 However, before an estate tax is due, the value of the assets must exceed certain thresholds that change each year, but generally it’s at least $1 million.
 Because of this threshold, only about 2 percent of taxpayers will ever encounter this tax.

 Once the executor of the estate has divided up the assets and distributed them to the beneficiaries, the inheritance tax comes into play.
 The tax amount is calculated separately for each individual beneficiary, and the beneficiary must pay the tax.
 For example, a state may charge a 5 percent tax on all inheritances larger than $2 million.
 Therefore, if your friend leaves you $5 million in his will, you only pay tax on $3 million, which is $150,000.
 The state would require you to report this information on an inheritance tax form.

 The federal government does not have an inheritance tax.
 The six states that impose an inheritance tax include Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
 Of course, state laws are subject to change, so if you are receiving an inheritance, check with your state's tax agency.
 The tax rates on inheritances can be as low as 1 percent or as high as 20 percent of the value of property and cash you inherit.